 Areas 2 and 3 overlap, as do areas 4 and 6, and also 5 and 6.
-In political and legal term, areas 2-5 are based on territory in dispute with the United Kingdom; area 5 crosses over the Antarctic Circle; the EEZ south of the South Sandwich Islands crossed over the Antarctic Circle; areas 6-7 are based on a claim to part of Antarctica; and only areas 1 and 8 are incontestably Argentine.
+The eight areas have been specified by the author, to draw attention to the politics of the submission.
+In political and legal term, areas 2-5 are based on territory in dispute with the United Kingdom; area 5 crosses into the Antarctic Treaty area; the EEZ south of the South Sandwich Islands crosses into the Antarctic Treaty area; areas 6-7 are based on a claim to part of Antarctica; and only areas 1 and 8 are incontestably Argentine.
+The submission contains eight maps drawn on a geological rather than a political basis.
+The maps clearly detail the location of the claimed, extended-shelf, boundary points and include labels giving the legal and geological basis for plotting the points.